Consumer guide

 Cost of a non-genuine product

-4. Burning more fuel will increase heating costs
+Burning more fuel will increase heating costs over time.

-5. This may affect the life cycle of the boiler or heat source
+Prolonged operation under strain may reduce the lifespan of the boiler or heat source.

 Protecting consumers